srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_COTS/source/index.rst

 Rooting COTS UE
 ===============

 Rooting will allow you to run the Network Signal Guru (NSG) application.
-Rooting is also lets you configure system settings and grants access to additional features not allowed with standard use.
+It also lets you configure system settings and grants access to additional features not allowed with standard use.

 How this is done is dependent on the make and manufacturer of your device.
 XDA-Developers have a useful article which outlines how to root various COTS UE devices, you can find it `here <https://www.xda-developers.com/root/>`_.